Trump Opts For Gravitas Of The Oval Office As He's In Need Of A Game-Changing Moment

 That impression has survived through seven decades of speeches that sometimes soared but just as often clanked.
 It has survived even though more recent presidents have dialed back on the use of the Oval for TV, preferring the East Room or the grand Cross Hall connecting the East and West Wings.

 Former President George W. Bush used it for major international crises.
-Barack Obama only spoke from the Oval three times, the last time from a podium that stood awkwardly in the middle of the room.
+Barack Obama spoke from the Oval only three times, the last time from a lectern that stood awkwardly in the middle of the room.

 The gravitas of the Oval Office address has also endured the onslaught of successor media, especially the social media platforms that now absorb so much of our national attention.